chromatone/apps/README.md

 - [Tone.js](https://tonejs.github.io/) to deal with sound synthesis and processing
 - [Zdog.js](https://github.com/metafizzy/zdog) to create 3D illustrations

-  We divide the components by main function: to learn or to explore.
-The difference is in the level of interactivity.
+We categorize the components by main function: to learn or to explore.
+The difference is in the level of interactivity and creative possibilities.

 # MODULES